zeinkap/yelp-camp/ReadMe.md

 * Prevent user from adding comment if not signed in
 * Show/hide auth navbar links correctly (not showing login option when logged in)

-# To Do
-* Add profile page for signed in as

 # Associate Users and Comments
 * save author's name to a comment automatically